 - Obtaining money or property by false pretenses (NRS 205.380)

-Therefore, a person could face burglary charges even if he/she never commits a crime while inside the vehicle or structure.
-All that matters is the person’s intent while going inside.
+Therefore, you could face burglary charges even if you never commit a crime while inside the vehicle or structure.
+All that matters is your intent while going inside.

 Burglary is always a felony.8

 See our related article, What is the sentence for grand theft if Nevada?

 ¿Habla español?
 Obtener información acerca de las leyes de hurto en tiendas Nevada.

 In California?
 Learn about Penal Code 459.5 PC.

 In Colorado?
 Learn about CRS 18-4-406.